annaturupi/Assignments-2018/Lab05.md

 "POST /signup HTTP/1.1" 200 0
 ```

 To fix that error we need to grant access to the IAM profile that we created in the previous session.
-Go to [https://console.aws.amazon.com/iam](https://console.aws.amazon.com/iam) and check the JSON contents of the *gsm-signup-policy*: it only grants access to DynamoDB  to put an item:
+Go to [https://console.aws.amazon.com/iam](https://console.aws.amazon.com/iam) and check the JSON contents of the *gsg-signup-policy*: it only grants access to DynamoDB  to put an item:

 ```json
 {